BRIEF-RS Technologies to offer off-floor distribution of 80,000 shares

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Says it plans to offer an off-floor distribution of 80,000 shares of its stock at the price of 2,357 yen per share, on the Tokyo Stock Exchange on Aug.
-30
+* Says it plans to offer an off-floor distribution of 80,000 shares on Tokyo Stock Exchange between Aug.
+29 and Aug.
+31

-* Says the limitation for purchase of the distribution is up to 200 shares for each customer
+* Says the limitation for distribution is up to 200 shares for each customer

 Further company coverage: (Beijing Headline News)